cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ### Implementation

 The following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM system instead.
-Additionally, the implementation instructions associated with assigning roles to users will be revised in an upcoming release to incorporate functionality provided by the Azure AD [PIM for Groups](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/concept-pim-for-groups) feature.
+The Azure AD PIM service provides two methods for assigning role permissions to users and this section provides instructions that cover both methods.
+The methods differ with respect to how a user activates their roles.
+- **Method 1 (PIM for Roles)**: Using this approach a user must activate each role they are assigned to one by one.
+For example, if a user was assigned to three roles and needed to use all three roles concurrently, the user would need to perform three activations.
+- **Method 2 (PIM for Groups)**: Using this approach a user activates their membership in a group.
+The group itself is assigned to one or more roles.
+When a user activates their membership in a group that is assigned to multiple roles, the user receives each of the roles at the time of activation and does not need to active each role one by one.

 #### MS.AAD.7.1v1 Instructions

+When performing these instructions do not count the same username twice.
+Once you finish counting go to the **Final Count** section.

 1. In **Azure Active Directory** select **Roles and administrators.**